-Editor's Note: This subclause will contain the functional description of the Architecture reference model for the SRVCC from UTRAN/GERAN to E-UTRAN/HSPA.

 A prerequisite for calls to be possible to handover from UTRAN/GERAN to E-UTRAN/HSPA is that they have been anchored in IMS at the time of their establishment.
 For calls established on the UTRAN/GERAN side with no voice over IMS support implies the existence of ICS capabilities in the network or in the UE.

 Editor's Note: The functional description of the MSC enhanced for rSRVCC and of the UE enhanced for rSRVCC need to be added to this section.